From Persian to Shag: A Guide to Rug Types and Styles

 Short answer: frequent, thorough vacuuming preserves fibers, cuts allergens, and keeps carpets looking new.
 It’s the highest-impact daily habit.

 Treat vacuuming like toothbrushing for your carpet.
-Tackle high-traffic paths two or three times a week and give the entire room a weekly pass.
+Tackle high-traffic paths daily or two to three times a week and give the entire room a weekly pass.
 Use a vacuum with strong suction, a rotating brush (or adjustable beater bar for different pile heights), and a HEPA filter to capture fine dust and dander.
 Change bags/empty canisters before they’re half full to maintain airflow.

 Work in overlapping passes, then switch directions to lift crushed pile from different angles.
 Finish around baseboards, edges, and under the bed—dust and grit settle where the eye can’t see.